Follow Us to Follow the Bus!

 Museum of the North

-We stand ready to assist the museum with their plans to secure Bus 142 at an on-campus work site & begin the assessment process for restoring the bus to what it was in the early 90’s, before vandalism further degraded the well-weathered vehicle.
-The exhibit will be built in a protected yet appropriate outdoor location.
-Once completed, access will be free to the public during museum hours.
-This will be a lengthy process.
-Subscribe to our email updates to stay informed of the progress & to learn how you can be a part of the next chapter with us!
+Returning the Magic Bus to what it was in the early 90’s, before vandalism further degraded the well-weathered vehicle, is a lengthy process.
+The Friends of Bus 142 community assists the museum through both exhibit planning & financial support.
+In 2023, the preservation work took place on campus within the Engineering Building’s high-bay, a workspace with full glass walls and a view that was accessible to the public for free.
+For more information contact the museum at (907) 474-7505.
+The final home for the bus will be built in a protected yet appropriate outdoor location.
+A corresponding indoor exhibit is also being planned.
+Once completed, access to the outdoor exhibit will be free to the public during museum hours.
+Subscribe to our email updates to stay informed & to learn how you can be a part of the next chapter with us!

 What Happens to the Bus Next?